clusterit/orca/README.md

 ![Orca](doc/img/orca_sm.png)

 # Orca!
-Hi! `orca`is a SSH gateway comparable to a reverse HTTP proxy.
+`orca`is a SSH gateway comparable to a reverse HTTP proxy.
 You can use `orca` to enable your employees to connect to internal servers without the need to build a VPN.
 Simply put `orca` in front of your servers and you can connect to any backend server via SSH.